-Travel funds must be justified and related to the needs of the project.
-Travel expenses for technical conferences are not permitted unless the purpose of attending the conference directly relates to the project (e.g., to present results of the project).
+Travel funds must be justified and related to the needs of the project, e.g., travel to DOE Headquarters to meet with the DOE Project Manager.
+Travel expenses for technical conferences are not permitted unless the purpose of attending the conference directly relates to the project, e.g., to present results of the project.
 Foreign travel is not normally an appropriate expense.
 Funds to cover travel expenses outside of the United States are considered an unallowable direct cost unless written approval has been obtained from the DOE Contracting Officer.

 With justification, Phase II grant funds may be used to pay up to \$10,000 in patent filing fees and related filing expenses for the first U.S. patent for subject inventions developed under the Phase I or Phase II projects.
-In the event some or the entire amount listed is not expended on a patent filing, the remaining funds may be budgeted to other allowable project costs.
+If a Fast-Track application is submitted and the Phase II budget includes patent filing fees, and in the event some or the entire amount listed is not expended on a patent filing, the remaining funds may be budgeted to other allowable Phase II project costs.